DoHKapJleoHe/Flow9/README.md

 Convert an AST-tree of arithmetic expressions back into a string.
 Implement a calculator, which computes the value of an arithmetic expression.

+6 LAB:
+Implement a calculator, which uses a reverse polish notation (RPN) expressions with int consts, + and *, and calculates its values.